Groundbreaking technologies could reduce closures and enhance safety on road network

 The results demonstrate how state-of-the-art technologies could now be deployed on the network’s ageing infrastructure to reveal a more accurate analysis of asset condition – reducing unplanned road closures and enhancing safety.

-The project focused on analysing England's highway structures with hidden critical components which are difficult and expensive to inspect, such as post-tensioned bridges.
+The project, which is funded through the Research and Innovation Designated Fund, is focused on analysing England's highway structures with hidden critical components which are difficult and expensive to inspect, such as post-tensioned bridges.

 NDT technologies use a range of techniques to build a picture of the condition of a structure, highlighting any defects hidden beneath concrete surfaces.
 This reduces the need to undertake physical investigations, which can require road or lane closures.